Torre C of E Academy

-We offer Nurture provision led by a teacher and learning support assistant in a designated Nurture Classroom for a small group of up to ten Reception, Year One and Year Two pupils, five mornings a week.
+We offer Nurture provision led by a trained nurture practitioner and a learning support assistant in a designated Nurture Classroom for a small group of up to ten Reception, Year One and Year Two pupils, five mornings a week.
 Three afternoons a week we offer ten, Key Stage 2, small group nurture activities.

 We provide 1 to 1 and small group Thrive and Pastoral support for pupils in EYFS, KS1 and KS2.